Kanye West Fashion Show 2017: Yeezy Season 5, Muslim Model Halima Aden Stars

 The shabby event had left fashion editors fuming and some models fainting from the heat.

-The Kanye West fashion show was a huge success and the reason why his wife, Kim Kardashian tweeted that she was so proud of her husband.
+The Kanye West fashion show was a huge success and the reason why his wife, Kim Kardashian, tweeted that she was so proud of her husband.

 [Featured Image by Walik Goshorn/MediaPunch/IPX/AP Images]